iafisher/scam/README-IMPLEMENTATION.md

     scamval* parse_line(char*);
     scamval* parse_file(FILE*);

 The type of the return value can be anything except `SCAM_PORT` and `SCAM_FUNCTION`, since those types cannot be represented literally.
-In particular, the type of the return value is `SCAM_CODE` if the user entered an S-expression.
+In particular, the type of the return value is `SCAM_SEXPR` if the user entered an S-expression.

 Internally, the parser is a recursive descent parser using the following functions.